ajpage74/terraform-foundations-azure/AZURE.md

 Hint: The tags block must be placed *inside* of the resource block.

 Once you have your resources tagged properly check your work in the Azure portal.
-From this point forward we're not going to remind you to run `terraform apply` since you already know the process.
+From this point forward we won't always remind you to run `terraform apply` since you already know the process.

 ---
 ## ⚙️ Lab 7: Working with Variables